frconor-ebook/meditations/_posts/2025-03-12-the-parable-of-the-vinedressers.md

 This explains why very ordinary simple people, plain folk of scant learning and perhaps with few natural talents, but possessed of a deep Christian faith, can have excellent criteria which enable them to form wise assessments of the various things that happen; whereas others, perhaps more highly cultured or even with far greater intellectual capacity, sometimes show a lamentable absence of sound judgment and make serious mistakes in the most elementary matters.

-Unity of life, a habitually Christian way of life, enables us to judge with certainty, and to discover the true human value of things.
+*Unity of life*, a habitually Christian way of life, enables us to judge with certainty, and to discover the true human value of things.
 Thus, we will sanctify all noble human realities and take them to Christ.

 We can ask ourselves: In every situation, do I live in a way that is consistent with my faith and with my Christian vocation?
 When I make a decision, however large or small, do I keep in mind above all else what it is God wants of me?

 We can try to see in which specific points God is asking us to behave in a more decisively Christian way.

-A Christian, who has built his life upon the cornerstone who is Christ, has his own personality, has his own way of seeing the world and its happenings.
+A Christian who has built his life upon the cornerstone, who is Christ, has his own personality, has his own way of seeing the world and its happenings.

 He has his own scale of values in relation to the world.
 He has a scale of values very different to that of a pagan, who does not live by faith and who has a purely worldly conception of things.